Fake Books in the U.S.

 - Country - Country music has become very popular in the US.
 Here are some books for country music fans.

 - International - International, that is, from a US perspective, contains Latin and Irish (Celtic) fakebooks and International favorites.
 Classical books are also found here.

 - Christmas - There are several Christmas fake books available so I put these in a category by themselves.
 Lots of great tunes, but usually popular only during one month of the year.

 - Religious - Here you'll find Hymns, Gospels, Christian songs and Jewish songs..

 - Chord Changes - Want to add a newer, more modern feeling to some of your sounds.
 Try out these fake books.
 They provide suggested alternative chords you can try on these various popular standards.

 - How To - If fake books are all new to you, you may need a little help in learning how to play from a fake book.
 The books listed here are tutorials that will help you with that task.
 You will also find books on learning to play piano and keyboard, learning chords and music theory as well as helping you with sight reading and music in general.

 In each category, you'll find a small picture of the book and a brief description of the book and some of the songs included.
 Book info includes the publisher, the list price, the ISBN number, the number of songs in the book and the number of pages.

 Finding a Particular Song

-If you follow the links to the B&N or Amazon site, you can get additional book detail that, in some cases, includes a complete listing of the songs found in the book.
+If you follow the links to the Amazon site, you can get additional book detail that, in some cases, includes a complete listing of the songs found in the book.
 Sometimes, however, you may be more interested in a particular song and want to find the books in which that song can be found.
 You will find an index to all the songs in 50 of these books in the "FB Songs" section.
 Since this includes over 12,140 song titles, songs are on individual alphabetical pages.